vannguyengd/gooddata-ui/docs/19_webcomponents_angular.md

     </html>
 ```

-See [Load the library][1] section on the WebComponents introduction page.
-Make sure to go through
+See the [Load the library][1] section on the WebComponents introduction page.
+Make sure to go through the
 [Prerequisites and limitations](19_webcomponents_intro#prerequisites-and-limitations) section.

 ## Add custom elements schema